kactus2/kactus2dev/README.md

 make install
 ```

-Note: If you do ./configure with wrong Qt binaries, you will have to delete the generated makefiles before configuring again.
+Note: If you do ./configure with wrong Qt binaries, you will have to delete the generated
+makefiles before configuring again.
 The easiest way to do this, is to run command `make distclean`.

-#### 3. Run Kactus2
+#### 3a.
+Run Kactus2 GUI

 There are three ways to run Kactus2 depending on your system and installation setup.